IzumiGoshi/scripts-and-notes/README.md

 # scripts
-a loose grouping of scripts and short tutorials.
+a loose grouping of scripts notes, and short tutorials.